-Climate change is a profound threat to humanity
+Climate breakdown is a profound threat to humanity

-(and also a massive opportunity – so read down to find out more about that)
+To use the words of Investec Asset Management, ‘the climate challenge is an existential threat’ to humanity.
+(It is also a massive potential opportunity – so read down to find out more about that.)

 - This New York Magazine article ‘The Uninhabitable Earth‘ outlines some of the worst possible likely effects of climate change (what could happen IF we don’t change course).
 The article was extremely controversial when published, not least amongst climate scientists themselves.
 However, on close scrutiny, it seems most of the controversy lay not in the facts themselves, but on whether this kind of article is an ‘effective’ way to communicate the dangers of climate change to the public.
 And it seems climate scientists themselves, who all too often work in narrow and rather specialised silos, were rather alarmed and scared by seeing the whole picture consolidated in a single article.